 Remember to look for out-in-the-open storage, too.
 For instance, if your current house has built-in shelving for your books, DVDs, and CDs and the new house doesn’t, will there be room for the shelving you’ll need to buy or build?
 If you display lots of collectibles or extra vases on shelves between your window and ceiling, will the new home’s ceiling height allow for that?

 Today builders are putting pantries back in houses because homeowners have found they really need them.
 Does the new kitchen match your old one in pantry space and a cabinet-by-cabinet count?
 If you had a pot rack in your old house, you’ll need to determine if one will work in the new house or if there’s enough space for your pots and pans, china and glasses, and the platter you use on Thanksgiving.

 Do you mind heading downstairs to the basement for every load?
 Will a laundry room near the home office create a noise problem?
 Will you have a place to fold and iron?

 “My house was built in 1956,” Beneke says.
 “Cars were smaller then.
 You can’t get today’s Texas-size SUVs into my garage.”
 Ensure that whatever you want to store in the garage will fit.

-Bells and Whistles
+3. Bells and Whistles

 High-end countertops in kitchens and baths can make a great impression.
 “Don’t let them draw your eye at the expense of everything else,” Rogers warns.
 Attractive features like granite make it easy to overlook less appealing qualities.
 Be discerning: Is the rest of the room just as attractive?
 Are the cabinets in good shape?
 The appliances?

 After Rogers’s mother-in-law moved, she found she missed the second refrigerator that she had in her old house because it was so handy for entertaining.
 For families, the kitchen tends to be a gathering place.
 Does the one you’re considering offer enough room for more than one person to cook, or for the kids to do homework while you make dinner?
 Does it overlook the backyard so you can keep an eye on them while they’re playing?

 Don’t let a luxurious toilette steal your heart.
 “A double sink in the master is very useful, especially if you have two working people getting ready at the same time,” Rogers says.
 “But I really don’t think anybody needs a rain forest showerhead or the over-the-top Jacuzzi.
 I’m not sure those are the things you actually end up using.”

 The current owners’ antiques may look right at home in the house, but soon they’ll be looking right at home in their new place.
 Will your more eclectic furniture fit in just as well?

 “If you think a room looks very nice because of the draperies with silk linings, you should be aware that those are not necessarily part of the contract for the home,” Rogers warns.
 The same with the custom-made blinds in the office and the light fixtures that really make the home spectacular.
 Determine if you can live without details like these.
 If you must have them, specify in the contract that you want them.

 If you’re used to talking with neighbors over the fence, walking together for exercise, or meeting at the local coffee shop, see if your new neighborhood will offer the same.
 “Be sure that dream house on an acre or two isn’t like a desert island where you have to drive to see anyone,” says Bert Sperling, founder of Sperling’s Best Places and author of Best Places To Raise Your Family.

 On the other hand, if you’re a more solitary person, ensure that the home has enough space between you and your neighbors for your comfort level.

 Is the house close to the places that are most important to you?
 Scout out the nearest grocery store, gas station, school, and place of worship—not to mention learning how far the house is from your workplace.
 Will it bother you to drive 15 miles to get to your favorite bookstore?

 Study other homes in the neighborhood.
 If you want your property values to go up, it’s better to buy the worst house in a great neighborhood and improve it than to choose the best house on the block.
 If the neighborhood has plenty of homes for sale, it could be on the decline.

-Do you see signs of renovation?
+Do you see signs of a renovation?
 That can indicate that people are committed to the area, which gives a better chance for property values to increase.
 If you have small kids, do you see pools or bikes or swing sets in lots of other yards?
 That might mean your kids will have new friends nearby.
 Do you see cars on blocks in several driveways or yards or old appliances and other junk behind fences at nearby houses?
 That’s often a sign of homeowners who don’t care about curb appeal, and it could be an indication of a neighborhood that’s losing value, Sperling says.

 A surprising study by Harvard political scientist Robert Putnam found that the more you have in common with your neighbors, the more likely everyone is to feel a connection to the community.
 That’s important when neighbors want to rally to oppose a new, nearby big-box store.

 It’s wise to discover what’s important to most of your neighbors.
 “In some neighborhoods, for instance, the church is the main gathering place, and you might feel left out if you’re not part of that,” Sperling says.